Terms of Use

 7. RETURN OF CONFIDENTIAL INFORMATION

 Unless a Party is expressly authorized by the Agreement to retain the other Party’s Confidential Information or needs access to the other Party’s Confidential Information in order to perform its obligations under this Agreement, such Party shall promptly return or destroy, at the other Party’s option, the other Party’s Confidential Information, and all copies thereof, at the other Party’s request, and shall certify to the other Party that it no longer has in its possession or under its control any such Confidential Information in any form whatsoever, or any copy thereof.
 If return or destruction of any particular Confidential Information is not feasible, the receiving Party shall continue to extend the protections of such Confidential Information, and limit further use of such Confidential Information to those purposes that make the return or destruction of such Confidential Information infeasible.
-If the Agreement is terminated by Client pursuant to any act by a Party that puts Confidential Information at heightened risk of loss, the other Party may require the Party compromising such Confidential Information to return or destroy any such Confidential Information of the Party owning same, and all other such Information.
-The exceptions to the return or destruction of Confidential Information in this section are subject in each case to applicable Laws regarding destruction of Personal Information and return of Personal Information above, and Section 4.3.5 above.
+The exceptions to the return or destruction of Confidential Information in this section are subject in each case to applicable Laws regarding destruction of Personal Information and return of personal information above, and Section 3.3.3 above.

 8. CLIENT DATA AND SECURITY

 8.1.
-Client Data.
-Subject to the other express provisions of this Agreement, Client Data shall be and remain, as between the Parties, the property of Client whether or not Client is in possession of the Client Data.
-At the cost and expense of Client (on a time and materials basis at T&M Rates), Client Data shall be extracted from the Synerio System and made available to Client, upon Client’s request at any time during the Term and any Disengagement Period, in real time by the means and in the form and format as reasonably requested by Client.
-To the extent agreed in any statement of work, Client will have additional access to Client Data as provided in such statement of work.
+Customer Data.
+Subject to the other express provisions of this Agreement, Customer Data shall be and remain, as between the Parties, the property of Customer whether or not Customer is in possession of the Customer Data.
+At the cost and expense of Customer (on a time and materials basis at T&M Rates), Customer Data shall be extracted from the Synerio System and made available to Customer, upon Customer’s request at any time during the Term and any Disengagement Period, in real time by the means and in the form and format as reasonably requested by Customer.
+To the extent agreed in any statement of work, Customer will have additional access to Customer Data as provided in such statement of work.

 8.2.
 Data Security Program.
-The content and implementation of Supplier’s data security program and associated technical, organizational and security measures shall be fully documented in writing by Supplier.
-Supplier shall permit Client to review such documentation and/or to inspect Supplier’s compliance with such program at reasonable times and places.
+The content and implementation of Supplier’s data security program and associated technical, organizational and security measures shall be fully documented in writing by Synerio.
+Synerio shall permit Customer to review such documentation and/or to inspect Synerio’s compliance with such program at reasonable times and places.

 8.3.
 Backups.
-Client shall have the right to establish backup security for any Client Data located in the Client Operating Environment and to keep backup copies of such Client Data in its possession if it chooses.
-At Client’s request, cost and expense, Supplier shall within a reasonable time provide Client with downloads of Client Data to enable Client to maintain such backup copies.
+Customer shall have the right to establish backup security for any Customer Data located in the Customer Operating Environment and to keep backup copies of such Customer Data in its possession if it chooses.
+At Customer’s request, cost and expense, Synerio shall within a reasonable time provide Customer with downloads of Customer Data to enable Customer to maintain such backup copies.

 8.4.
-Destruction of Client Data.
-To the extent Supplier removes Client Data from any media under its control that is taken out of service, Supplier shall then destroy or securely erase such media in accordance with applicable standards.
-Under no circumstances shall Supplier use or re-use media on which Client Data has been stored for any purpose unless such Client Data has been securely erased.
+Destruction of Customer Data.
+To the extent Synerio removes Customer Data from any media under its control that is taken out of service, Synerio shall then destroy or securely erase such media in accordance with applicable standards.
+Under no circumstances shall Synerio use or re-use media on which Customer Data has been stored for any purpose unless such Customer Data has been securely erased.

 8.5.
-Restoration of Client Data.
-The restoration of any destroyed, lost or altered Client Data shall be performed by the Party that has operational responsibility for maintaining the system on which such Client Data resides and for creating and maintaining backup copies of such Client Data.
-To the extent (a) Supplier is operationally responsible for performing such restoration; or (b) such destruction, loss or alteration is attributable to (i) Supplier or Supplier Personnel, (ii) an error in the Synerio Services, or (iii) the failure of Supplier or Supplier Personnel to comply with Supplier’s obligations under this Agreement, Supplier shall bear the cost and expense of restoring such data.
+Restoration of Customer Data.
+The restoration of any destroyed, lost or altered Customer Data shall be performed by the Party that has operational responsibility for maintaining the system on which such Customer Data resides and for creating and maintaining backup copies of such Customer Data.
+To the extent (a) Synerio is operationally responsible for performing such restoration; or (b) such destruction, loss or alteration is attributable to (i) Synerio or Synerio Personnel, (ii) an error in the Synerio Services, or (iii) the failure of Synerio or Synerio Personnel to comply with Synerio’s obligations under this Agreement, Synerio shall bear the cost and expense of restoring such data.

 8.6.
 Policy for Document Retention or Destruction.
-Except as expressly set forth herein, all matters relating to the document retention or destruction are governed under the terms of the Synerio Document Retention Policy which is available to Users here.
+Policy for Document Retention or Destruction.
+Except as expressly set forth herein, all matters relating to the document retention or destruction are governed under the terms of the Synerio Document Retention Policy which is available to Users HERE.

 9. INTELLECTUAL PROPERTY RIGHTS

-9.2 Vendor Information and Client Data.
-Client hereby grants to Synerio a transferable, sublicensable and non-exclusive worldwide and free license to use and otherwise explore in accordance with the provisions hereof, the Client data to provide the Services to Client hereunder and as necessary to monitor and improve the Platform and Synerio Services.
+9.2 Vendor Information and Customer Data.
+Customer hereby grants to Synerio a transferable, sublicensable and non-exclusive worldwide and free license to use and otherwise explore in accordance with the provisions hereof, the Customer data to provide the Services to Customer hereunder and as necessary to monitor and improve the Platform and Synerio Services.
 Also, a similar license is granted hereunder to Synerio for any lawful purpose to vendor information.
-“Vendor Information” means any vendor list or contract information provided to Synerio by Client or uploaded to the Platform by or on behalf of Client.
-Synerio may use, reproduce and disclose all of same to the extent it is made anonymous and de-identified or otherwise rendered not reasonably associated or linked to Client or any other identifiable individual person or entity so that it may be utilized for product improvement or other lawful purposes.
-All of such information, data and material will be owned in its aggregated form by Synerio.
+“Vendor Information” means any vendor list or contract information provided to Synerio by Customer or uploaded to the Platform by or on behalf of Customer.
+Synerio may use, reproduce and disclose all of same to the extent it is made anonymous and de-identified or otherwise rendered not reasonably associated or linked to Customer or any other identifiable individual person or entity so that it may be utilized for product improvement or other lawful purposes.
+All such information, data and material will be owned in its aggregated form by Synerio.

 9.4 Only Express License.
 No rights or licenses are granted under this Agreement except as expressly forth herein.